GoogleCloudPlatform/community/tutorials/exporting-security-data-to-your-siem/index.md

         gcloud beta services identity create --service=cloudasset.googleapis.com --project=$PROJECT_ID

-    This command returns the service account of the Cloud Asset service agent in your project, usually in the form `service-[YOUR_PROJECT_NUMBER]@gcp-sa-cloudasset.iam.gserviceaccount.com`.
+    This command returns the service account of the Cloud Asset Inventory service agent in your project, usually in the form `service-[YOUR_PROJECT_NUMBER]@gcp-sa-cloudasset.iam.gserviceaccount.com`.

-1. Set an environment variable to the service account of the Cloud Asset service agent:
+1. Set an environment variable to the service account of the Cloud Asset Inventory service agent:

         export ASSET_SA=service-[YOUR_PROJECT_NUMBER]@gcp-sa-cloudasset.iam.gserviceaccount.com